jfo/weblog/content/post/monads.md

 puts x.history.join(", ") # inc, inc, dec, inc, inc, inc, dec, dec, dec
 ```

 ...for example.
+I'm sure that could be metaprogrammed and monkeypatched into
+Object if you wanted to debug _everything_ run on _everything_.

-How can I _possibly_ do this in a pure language, with no mutability, and no side
+But, how could I _possibly_ do this in a pure language, with no mutability, and
-effects?
-And yet, it can be done.
+no side effects?
+It can be done!

 I'm going to implement a [writer
 monad](http://adit.io/posts/2013-06-10-three-useful-monads.html#the-writer-monad)
-that will let me keep a log of all the functions I've run.
+that will let me keep a log of all the functions I've run, in Sild.

 First, I'll define some aliases I like to use: